kuan-yu-lin/Speech-Emotion-Recognition/README.md

 ### Results

-Model Accuracy: 50.38%
+Accuracy of Development Dataset: 49.94%\
-Accuracy of Development Dataset: 49.94%
+Accuracy of Testing Dataset: 47.74%\
-(The highest score in class: 53.29%)
+(The score ranked sixth out of 38 students in the class.)

 ## Dataset